Idem-AI/idem/apps/ideploy/README.md

 # Donations

 To stay completely free and open-source, with no feature behind the paywall and evolve the project, we need your help.
-If you like Coolify, please consider donating to help us fund the project's future development.
+If you like Ideploy, please consider donating to help us fund the project's future development.

 [ideploy.io/sponsorships](https://ideploy.io/sponsorships)